 |Today’s view from the aft of the ship as we prepared to sail away from Grytvenik (more on that tomorrow).|

-Regardless of where we land with the Zodiac boats, we’re sharing the stories and photos in the order of the expeditions in order to maintain the flow of activities, but not necessarily on the specific day, they occur.
+Regardless of where we land with the Zodiac boats, we’re sharing the stories and photos in the order of the expeditions to maintain the flow of activities.
+Still, not necessarily on the specific day, they occur.

 |Fur Seals enjoying a swim in the sea, hoping to find lunch.|

-With a number of sea days upcoming in the next week, we should be close to “caught up” by the end of the cruise, depending on the Wi-Fi connection which so far, has been much better than we’d expected.
+With several sea days upcoming in the next week, we should be close to “caught up” by the end of the cruise, depending on the Wi-Fi connection, which so far has been much better than we’d expected.

 |There were many of this and last year’s offspring on the beach.|

 If we aren’t caught up, we’ll continue to post during the two days we’ll be back in Buenos Aires between February 8th and February 10th.
 It should all work well.